 Famed, like most places in Maui, for its beaches, Lahaina is also a hub of history.
 Located in the west of the island, this was once the royal capital of Maui, as well as a whaling village.
 There’s a whole historic district to spend time exploring, where visitors will find well preserved 19th century buildings, pointing to the port’s importance.

 It’s one of the most popular destinations in Maui for people to base themselves, with a coastline dotted with resorts and vacation condominiums.
-To help keep all the visitors entertained, there are plenty of restaurants and cafes serving up fresh fish and other local delights.
-There’s also a whole host of shopping opportunities, so you can purchase souvenirs, too.
+To help keep all the visitors entertained, there are plenty of restaurants and cafes serving up fresh fish and other local delights - and you'll find many of the most kid-friendly restaurants in Maui here too.
+There’s also a whole host of shopping opportunities nearby, so you can purchase souvenirs.

 One particularly interesting part of Lahaina is Banyan Court Park, which is home to a huge banyan tree - the largest in the entire United States.